rdlauer/articles/nativescript/ar-preview/post.md

 The `<AR></AR>` element can be part of any ordinary NativeScript layout or you can even go full screen.
 In either case, you have the option to overlay other standard NativeScript UI elements on top of it.

+> The `nativescript-ar` plugin will work equally well in Angular and vanilla JavaScript NativeScript apps!

 With the `nativescript-ar` plugin, you will be able to catch events and interact programmatically with the camera feed on your screen.
 For example, you can get notified of what coordinate of a plane was tapped with:

 	<AR (planeTapped)="planeTapped($event)">